Meher Baba: Perfect Masters and the Avatar

-Baba related that there are 56 incarnate God-realized souls on Earth at any given time.
+Meher Baba related that there are 56 incarnate God-realised souls on Earth at any given time.
 Of these souls there are always five who constitute the five Perfect Masters of their era.
-When one of the five Perfect Masters dies, according to Baba, another God-realized soul among the 56 would replace him or her at once.
+When one of the five Perfect Masters dies, another God-realised soul immediately replaces him or her.

-The Avatar, according to Baba, is a special Perfect Master, the first soul to achieve God-realization.
+The Avatar, according to Baba, is a special Perfect Master, the first soul to achieve God-realisation.
 This soul, the original Perfect Master, or Ancient One, never ceases to incarnate.
-Baba indicated that this particular soul personifies the state of God called Vishnu in Hinduism and Parvardigar in Sufism, i.e. the sustainer or preserver state of God.
-The Avatar, in Baba's testimony, appears on Earth every 700–1400 years and is "brought down" into human form by the five Perfect Masters of the time to aid in the process of moving creation in its never-ending journey toward Godhood.
+Baba indicated that this soul personifies the state of God called Vishnu in Hinduism and Parvardigar in Sufism, i.e. the sustainer or preserver state of God.
+Baba taught that the Avatar appears on Earth every 700–1400 years and is "brought down" into human form by the five Perfect Masters of the time to aid creation in the endless process of moving toward Godhood.
 Baba claimed that in other ages this role had been fulfilled by Zoroaster, Rama, Krishna, Buddha, Jesus, and Muhammad.

 Baba described the Avatar as "a gauge against which man can measure what he is and what he may become.
 He trues the standard of human values by interpreting them in terms of divinely human life."

-The majority of Meher Baba's followers accept his claim of avatarhood, and he is said to be "revered by millions around the world as the Avatar of the age and a God-realized being".
+Most of Meher Baba's followers accept his claim of avatarhood, and he is said to be "revered by millions around the world as the Avatar of the age and a God-realized being".